pymupdf/PyMuPDF/docs/document.rst

         .. note:: In a typical use case, a page :ref:`Pixmap` should be taken after annotations / widgets have been added or changed.
 To force all those changes being reflected in the page structure, this method re-instates a fresh copy while keeping the object hierarchy "document -> page -> annotation(s)" intact.

+    .. method:: pageCropBox(pno)

+      *(New in version 1.17.7)*

+      PDF only: Return the unrotated page rectangle -- **without reading the page (via :meth:`Document.loadPage`).
+This is meant for internal purpose requiring best possible performance.

+      :arg int pno: 0-based page number.

+      :returns: :ref:`Rect` of the page like :meth:`Page.rect`, but ignoring any rotation.

+    .. method:: pageXref(pno)

+      *(New in version 1.17.7)*

+      PDF only: Return the :data:`xref` of the page -- **without reading the page (via :meth:`Document.loadPage`).
+This is meant for internal purpose requiring best possible performance.

+      :arg int pno: 0-based page number.

+      :returns: :data:`xref` of the page like :attr:`Page.xref`.

     .. method:: pages(start=None, [stop=None, [step=None]])

       *(New in version 1.16.4)*